 How Age Affects Your Training & What To Do About It

-Your body naturally changes/slows down with age – there’s no denying that.
-But being aware and making some subtle changes to your training slows down that process.
+Your body naturally changes and slows down with age – there’s no denying that.
+But being self-aware while making some subtle changes to your training and mindset can mitigate that process.
+You’ll net the best longterm gains if you aim for longevity and consistency to fight off decrepitude.
+Embrace your masters athlete status!

 Mark Lavalee